 The obvious reason for buying an older, used car is that the total price tag may be lower, at least to acquire it.
 However, according to Edmunds.com, one of the problems with buying a used car is that for some buyers, the maintenance and repairs may prove too costly in both time and money.

-Buying a newer used car or a new car when you have bad credit is possible.
+Buying a newer used car or a new car when you have bad credit may be possible.
 Here are some helpful steps.

 - Learn about how credit works.

 Start by learning your own credit score and by looking at all the details of your own credit report to become a credit-savvy consumer.
 It is possible that there may be things affecting your credit report of which you aren’t even aware, or simply aren’t accurate.
+The Consumer Financial Protection Bureau (CFPB) recommends checking your reports at least once a year for errors that might prevent you getting credit.
 Additionally, learn about credit in general.
 Browse through websites and learn as much useful information as you can.
+Consider starting with the CFPB and Federal Trade Commission websites.

 - Carefully manage your own expectations.